Constitution of the International Relations Council of Northeastern University

-Section 1: The IRC, as long as it remains invited, shall attend the following conferences: The National Model NATO, the National Model Arab League, and the Southeast Regional Model Arab League.
+Section 1: The IRC, as long as it remains invited, shall attend the following conferences: The International Model NATO, the National Model Arab League, and McGill Model United Nations Assembly.

 Section 2: The IRC shall provide, in the fall and spring semesters, model simulations necessary to provide all registered class members with an adequate experiential education based conference experience.
 While “adequate” will be at the final discretion of the faculty advisor, the appropriate litmus test will be a total amount per semester of simulation hours greater than a typical high-end collegiate conference.

 Section 3: The IRC, as long as the applicable governing bodies maintain their support and interest, shall host the following conferences: The Northeast Regional Model Arab League, the Boston Regional High School Model UN, and the Boston Model Arab League Summit or the Boston High School Model Arab League.